 If you forget to take MAXITRAM SR, take it as soon as you remember and then carry on as before.
 Do not take a double dose to make up for a forgotten dose.

 If you stop taking MAXITRAM SR, your pain may return.

-If you would like to stop treatment because you have unpleasant side effects, please talk to your doctor.
 If you have been taking this medicine for a very long time, you may get the following side effects if you suddenly stop treatment: restlessness, anxiety, nervousness, shaking or an upset stomach.
 If you get any of these effects after stopping treatment with MAXITRAM SR please talk to your doctor.

 If you have any further questions on the use of this product, ask your doctor, pharmacist or nurse.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

 MAXITRAM SR can occasionally cause allergic reactions although serious allergic reactions (including anaphylaxis and angioedema) are rare.
 Tell your doctor immediately if you get any sudden wheeziness, difficulty in breathing, swelling of the eyelids, face or lips, rash or itching (especially affecting your whole body).

 The following side effects may occur: